BLimmie/eyewire_validator/README.md

 * Train the model using several n-grams of images, tuning for best accuracy
 * Gather metrics from training
 * Built resulting visuals
+* Analyze color vs uncertainty (I expect darker colors to be more uncertain)

 ## Credits